The natural proofs barrier against data-structure lower-bounds [STOC’26]

 @inproceedings{CMM21, author = {Chakraborty, Sourav and Mande, Nikhil S. and Mittal, Rajat and Molli, Tulasimohan and Paraashar, Manaswi and Sanyal, Swagato}, title = {Tight Chang’s lemma type bounds for Boolean functions}, booktitle = {41st IARCS Annual Conference on Foundations of Software Technology and Theoretical Computer Science (FSTTCS)}, year = {2021} }

+- the Fourier max-rank-entropy of f, denoted k''(f), defined to be the minimum t such that characters whose coefficients are at least 1/t in magnitude span a r(f)-dimensional space.
 In this work we prove new lower bounds on \delta(f) in terms of the above measures.
 One of our lower bounds, \delta(f)=\Omega\left(r(f)^2/(k(f) \log^2 k(f))\right), subsumes and refines the previously best known upper bound on r(f) in terms of k(f) by Sanyal (Theory of Computing, 2019).
-Another lower bound, \delta(f) =\Omega\left(r(f)/(\seerank(f) \log k(f))\right), is based on our improvement of a bound by Chattopadhyay, Hatami, Lovett and Tal~(ITCS, 2019) on the sum of absolute values of level-1 Fourier coefficients in terms of \ftwo-degree.
+Another lower bound, \delta(f) =\Omega\left(r(f)/(\seerank(f) \log k(f))\right), is based on our improvement of a bound by Chattopadhyay, Hatami, Lovett and Tal (ITCS, 2019) on the sum of absolute values of level-1 Fourier coefficients in terms of \ftwo-degree.
 We further show that Chang’s lemma for the above-mentioned choices of the threshold is asymptotically outperformed by our bounds for most settings of the parameters involved.

 Siddharth Bhandari, Prahladh Harsha, Tulasimohan Molli, Srikanth Srinivasan